 You can find car rentals easily in Buenos Aires, both in the city centre and at the airport.
 Compared to other international destinations, and indeed other modes of transport, it can be considered on the expensive side, but it does offer you the maximum flexibility when touring this vibrant country.

-Normally you will find that driving licenses from most western countries are accepted.
+Normally you will find that driving licences from most western countries are accepted.
 As usual, car hire drivers need to be aged 21 or more and you will often find your credit card will be pre-authorised to the sum of around £4000 in case of accidental damage to your car.
 Car rental booked from overseas normally includes Collision Damage Waiver (CDW), but not always, so do check your documentation.
 Likewise it is always good practice to check the limit of any liability cover (SLI) provided to ensure it protects you to a level you are comfortable with.

 If you spend much time on the roads in or around Buenos Aires you are likely to come across police checkpoints where, if you are stopped (and more cars get waved through) your insurance and car registration papers, car hire paperwork and drivers' licenses are likely to be inspected.
 If you are close to a provincial borders then you could also find your car being disinfected for the grand sum of two pesos.